Sam Ehimigbai Ifidon: Publications

 Professor Sam E. Ifidon has published three monographs (one of them, Collection Development in African University Libraries, was reviewed in World Libraries Vol. 2, No. 1) and numerous articles in such journals as Library Review, Libri, International Library Review, African Journal of Academic Librarianship, Journal of Academic Librarianship, and Nigerian Libraries.
 He was formerly the editor in Chief of Communicate: Journal of Library and Information Science.
-In 2019 he co-authored "Reference and Information Services In African Libraries" with Prof. Mrs. E.I.
-Ifidon and Dr. James A. Aiyebelehin.
+In 2019 he co-authored "Reference and Information Services in African Libraries" with Prof. Mrs. E.I.
+Ifidon.